dmlc/dgl/docs/source/contribute.rst

 ````````````

 One often wishes to upload a dataset when contributing a new runnable model example, especially when covering
-a new field which is not covered in our existing examples.
+a new field not in our existing examples.

 Uploading data file into the Git repository directly is a **bad idea** because we do not want the cloners to
 always download the dataset no matter what.
 Instead, we strongly suggest the data files be hosted on a